LoisLab/pi_os_image/README.md

 Please note that SSH is also enabled, if you wish to use that.

-Also note that this information (including passwords) is available on the public internet, so either change these passwords or assume your pi isn't secure.  :)
+Also note that this information (including passwords) is available on the public internet, so either change these passwords or assume your pi isn't secure.

+Take a look in /etc/hostname, /etc/hostapd/hostapd.conf, and /etc/network/interfaces if you want to customize/configure the wireless AP behavior, uplink it to your existing wireless network, or change the device hostname.
+This is really handy if you need to deploy 30 of these in a classroom.  :)

 Enjoy,
 jeff@loislab.org